Final Fantasy VI: Legacy

-Following Final Fantasy VI, Square began testing for its next entry Final Fantasy VII on the N64, but technical issues, escalating cartridge costs and the higher storage capacity of CD technology persuaded Square to move VII and all their subsequent titles onto the PlayStation.
+Following Final Fantasy VI, Square began testing for its next entry Final Fantasy VII on the Nintendo 64, but technical issues, escalating cartridge costs and the higher storage capacity of CD technology persuaded Square to move VII and all their subsequent titles onto the PlayStation.
 During early testing on 3D development software, the team rendered a battle involving Final Fantasy VI characters Terra, Locke and Shadow.
 The decision to move to PlayStation soured the relations between Square and Nintendo.
 Due to this, Final Fantasy VI was the last series title to release on a Nintendo platform until Final Fantasy Crystal Chronicles came out on the Nintendo GameCube in 2003.
-It was also the last new mainline Final Fantasy game to come to a Nintendo platform until 2018 when the abridged Final Fantasy XV: Pocket Edition was released on Nintendo Switch, followed by the subsequent releases of Final Fantasy VII, VIII, IX, X, X-2 and XII the following year.
+It was also the last new mainline Final Fantasy game to come to a Nintendo platform until 2018 when the abridged Final Fantasy XV: Pocket Edition was released on Nintendo Switch, followed by the subsequent rereleases of Final Fantasy VII, VIII, IX, X, X-2 and XII the following year.
 Final Fantasy VI was included in the Super NES Classic Edition under its original titling as Final Fantasy III for the North American and European release in September 2017.

 In 2010, Square Enix producer Shinji Hashimoto said that the development of a remake of Final Fantasy VI for the Nintendo DS was "undecided" due to "technical issues".
 Later, however, Square discussed remaking VI as well as V for the Nintendo 3DS.
 Tetsuya Nomura, then directing Final Fantasy VII Remake, expressed interest in remaking V and VI.

-Final Fantasy VI has made multiple appearances in the Final Fantasy Trading Card Game.